kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 - meta
 ---

-I spent $20 on Cursor to build a game and realized the actual game was the gameplay of building the game itself.
+I spent $20 on Cursor to build a game and now I'm not sure what to think about it.

 I hurt my toe and had to rest over the weekend.
 With unexpected freetime, I played games on the first day.
 On the second day, I felt bored and decided to try making a game instead.

 While I am a professional software engineer, I'm not a game developer.
 As a kid, I made custom maps in the Starcraft and Warcraft III editors but never finished my own.

-In the past, how I'd approach making a game has been:
+My usual game development cycle:
 1. Choose a game engine based on what people seem to like at the time
 2. Read through tutorials
 3. Make a tutorial game over the course of a week
-3. Completely lose interest in the original thing I wanted to make
+4. Completely lose interest in the original thing I wanted to make

-With that in mind, I decided to try a different way and build it in collaboration with AI.
+This time, I decided to build it in collaboration with AI instead.

 ### Coming up with ideas

-I didn't know exactly what I wanted to make initially, so AI collaboration kicked off at the start, trying to figure out what to build with Claude:
+I didn't know exactly what I wanted to make, so I started by brainstorming with Claude:

 ![ideation](/assets/ai-game/ideation-1.png)
 *Initial ideas with a side of sycophancy*